thecodeteam/heliosburn/docs/getting_started/README.md

 cd HeliosBurn
 sudo ./install_in_vagrant.sh
 ```

-After this, your Vagrant will reboot, and Helios Burn will be started.
+*NOTE: This step is only done once.
+After Helios Burn is installed, it will start automatically when you type `vagrant up`.*

+Helios Burn is now started and ready to use.
 You can login on your _host_ OS at [http://localhost:8100](http://localhost:8100).

 ### Using Helios Burn